 If you are car camping, you have plenty of room for extra batteries, and weight is not much of an issue.
 In this case, bulkier and heavier models like the Coleman OneSource are a good option.

 Looking for the best backpacking flashlight?
 If so, a little more consideration is required.
 Waterproof flashlights with multiple lighting modes, solar flashlights, or one you can charge on a power bank are your best bet for the backcountry.
-For hiking in the dark, the most important feature may be that it can fit in your pocket, like the Nitecore MH23 or Surefire E2T.
+For hiking in the dark, the most important feature may be that it can fit in your pocket, like the Nitecore MH12SE or Surefire E2T.

 Not limited by size and weight like a wearable headlamp, and with a more focused beam than a lantern offers, a good flashlight is an essential piece of camping gear for practicality and safety.
 The best outdoor flashlights offer more than just high and low modes – they should offer a range of brightness settings, including an eco mode or a red light to improve night vision in your tent.

-Best Flashlights for Camping: The Verdict
+Best Camping Torch: The Verdict

-For backpacking, we recommend the Nitecore MH23.
-The MH23 is fully waterproof and shockproof, fits in a pant pocket, but can deliver up to 1800 lumens.
 And if you’re on a budget, it’s hard to go wrong with the Anker Bolder LC90, which offers unbelievable value compared to other flashlights in its price range.

 We hope you enjoyed our article on flashlights for camping.
 If we missed anything or you have any questions, let us know by dropping a comment in the box below!